Lullington Church

 The original church is believed to date from the late 12th or early 13th century and was built as a chapel in the parish of Alfriston, owned by Battle Abbey, and later became a separate parish.
+A will from 1521 suggests that at the time the church contained a statue of St Zita.
 In 1927 the parishes of Alfriston and Lullington were merged.
 The original dedication of the church is unknown, and in 2000 the Bishop of Chichester dedicated the church to the Good Shepherd.
+The church features a harmonium estimated to be from the end of the 19th century.

-The church was the inspiration for Sea Power's song "The Smallest Church in Sussex", which featured as a b-side to "Remember Me" in 2003.
-The organ featured on that song comes from the harmonium inside the actual church.
+The church was the inspiration for the 2003 song "The Smallest Church in Sussex" by British alternative rock band Sea Power.
+The track is a b-side to "Remember Me" and features the church's harmonium, recorded in situ, as the only accompanying instrument.